Winster332/Yandex.Music.Api/README.md

 ![NuGet version (Yandex.Music.Api)](https://img.shields.io/nuget/v/Yandex.Music.Api.svg?style=flat-square)
 [![Documentation Status](https://readthedocs.org/projects/yandexmusicapi/badge/?version=latest)](https://yandexmusicapi.readthedocs.io/en/latest/?badge=latest)

+> The api is out of date does not match the current state

 This is wrapper for the [Yandex.Music](http://music.yandex.ru/) API

 Solution allows you to work with Yandex music based on the client.